-Through donations by individuals, businesses and charitable organizations, the Darke County Foundation awards scholarships to Darke County students and grants to non-profit organizations that serve Darke County residents.
+Through gifts from individuals, businesses and charitable organizations, the Darke County Foundation establishes funds that provide scholarships to Darke County students and grants to non-profit organizations serving Darke County residents.
 Invested long-term, our funds provide a continuing source of funding for years to come.

-Donors may support scholarships or community grants by starting a specialized fund or contributing to an existing fund.
+Donors may support scholarships or community grants by starting a personalized fund or contributing to an existing fund.
 Permanent endowments allow donors to create lasting legacies for causes in which they strongly believe.
-Donors may recommend the purpose for their contributions, or allow the Foundation's board of directors to determine where the funds could best serve Darke County residents.
+Donors may designate a purpose for their contributions, or allow the Foundation's board of directors to determine where the funds could best serve Darke County residents.

 History of the Darke County Foundation

 In 1986, Dr. Marlin Thompson, Superintendent of the Darke Co.
 Office of Education, started the HOPE (Helping Other People Excel) Foundation of Darke County, with the goal of establishing a community foundation.
 With no start-up money, Dr. Thompson sought enough donations to offer a $200 scholarship the first year.
 The founder's plan and the Foundation's continuing goal is to improve the quality of life in Darke County while helping donors meet their charitable objectives.
-The Foundation accomplishes this goal by awarding scholarships to Darke County students and assisting nonprofit organizations in their work to provide valuable services and programs to our community.
+The Foundation accomplishes this goal by awarding scholarships to Darke County students and grants to local organizations that provide valuable programs in our community.

 The first major gift came in 1987 from Greenville National Bank.
 Over the next few years, many gifts followed, large and small, that were designated for scholarships and community grants.
 Individuals, families, businesses and charitable organizations have contributed to the growth of the Foundation.

 Dr. Thompson said, "I felt there were a lot of good people in Darke County who might want to leave a gift to the community."
-He met with members of other community foundations for assistance in getting started and appointed 20 board of trustee members from different areas of Darke County.
-While Dr. Thompson retired as Superintendent in 1992, he continued to serve as a HOPE trustee and chairperson of the scholarship committee until 2005.
+He met with members of other community foundations for assistance in getting started and appointed 20 board members from different areas of Darke County.
+While Dr. Thompson retired as Superintendent in 1992, he continued to serve as a HOPE board member until 2005.
 Dr. Thompson died in 2010.